 Mindfulness-based stress reduction (MBSR) is a popular example of this type of meditation created by Professor Jon Kabat-Zinn of the University of Massachusetts Medical Center.

-MBSR was my first ‘formal’ education in meditation taught during an 8-week course at the University of Miami.
+MBSR was my first ‘formal’ education in meditation taught during an 8-week course that Larah and I participated in at the University of Miami.
 An easy and effective way to learn meditation, MBSR is a combination of mindfulness meditation, body awareness and yoga.